pkoehlercloud/pkoehlercloud.github.io/content/post/2023-01-25-Workspace ONE Access 22.09 – Integration with Horizon On-Premises/index.md

 author = "Patrick Koehler"
-tags = ["VMware Horizon","Horizon Cloud", "Workspace ONE", "Workspace ONE Access", "IdP"] categories = ["Horizon Cloud", "Microsoft Azure", "VMware"]
+tags = ["VMware Horizon","Horizon Cloud", "Workspace ONE", "Workspace ONE Access", "IdP"] categories = ["Horizon Cloud", "Microsoft Azure", "VMware"] description = "In this segment (Part 4/5) of the series, integrate Horizon assignments with Workspace ONE Access, enabling authentication redirection.
+Configure SAML authentication on the Horizon Connection Server(s) and set up the Workspace ONE Access Connector appliance to synchronize entitlements."
 +++

 Welcome to part 4 (actually 5) of the series on how to integrate Workspace ONE Access with Microsoft Azure and Horizon resources on-premises and in the Azure cloud.